wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

     - Leader: Phone, Consumer Hardware
     - Emerging: Health

-Competition
+### Competition

-As these large companies have dominant market positions there will be increased pressure from smaller companies and from each other on government to pass laws to ban 'anti-competitive' practices and force compatibility to increase competition.
+As these large companies dominant market positions there is increasing pressure (from smaller companies and each other) on governments to pass laws that limit 'anti-competitive' practices and curb abuse.

+Potential abuses of market position:

+_note_: I use _potential_ because it's ultimately public opinion that determines what constitutes 'abuse'.

+- Requiring customers to purchase everything from a single App Store, and not allowing 3rd party app stores.
+    - Apple App Store.
+    - Kindle reader store.
+- Charging competitors exorbitant fees for sales through mobile apps when the equivalent sale on the browser has no fees.
+    - Apple App Store, and Google App Store
+- Using market power to enforce restrictive contracts
+    - Google forced bundling of Play Services with Android
+    - Amazon restrictive contracts on sellers between business segments - requiring warehouse usage fees.
+    - Amazon not allowing sellers to charge less on other sites.
+- Locking out competitors
+    - Amazon not allow Walmart to sell their products through Amazon.
+- Monopolizing defaults
+    - Apple in phone advertising of their own services.
+    - Google purchasing of all major browser defaults.
+- Creation of 1st party internal APIs that give an advantage to an unrelated business segments.
+- Deliberately making a competitors solution worse through incompatibility to increase market share.
+    - A key example here is iMessage, which is deliberately incompatible with Android, in order to degrade the Android experience with iPhone.
+Per Tim Cook (CEO of Apple), the solution to this deliberately introduced incompatibility is to buy an iPhone.

+Competition can be increased by enforcing compatibility and allow 3rd parties to develop solutions that hook into existing solutions.
+In the case where monopolies naturally exist, it makes sense to regulate.

+Breaking up large tech companies probably won't happen.
+There are significant benefits to the large tech companies for businesses and consumers.
+Another reason these companies are unlikely to be broken up is they are all American companies and it's easier for the government to keep track of and regulate big companies verses smaller ones.

-There are many smaller companies with niche products that serve their customers well that if the playing field were leveled through compatible standards would force these large companies to invest further in their own services to stay competitive.
-Ultimately there is diminishing returns for the smaller companies through since at some point since the larger companies have the capability to invest massive resources to implement any innovative feature given enough time and they have the ability to run their services cheaper thanks to hardware at scale.
+If the playing field were leveled, smaller niche companies could force large companies to invest further in their own services to stay competitive.
+However, Ultimately there is diminishing returns for the smaller companies since at some point the larger companies have the capability to invest massive resources to implement any innovative feature given enough time and they have the ability to run their services cheaper thanks to hardware at scale.

-Security
+### Security

-The demand for increased security in software applications increases the cost to develop software and places a continual cost to keep software secure.
-As software becomes used increasingly for everything that matters this makes it a prime target for criminals and state actors.
-Increased risk and attacks without mitigation will prompt increased concern by the public and thus prompt government action.
+The demand for increased security in software applications increases the cost to develop software and places a continual cost on companies to keep software secure.
+As software is increasingly used for everything it is a prime target for criminals and state actors.
+Increasing attacks prompt concern by the public and thus prompt government action.
 Consumers and businesses will want to get their software from companies they can trust with their security.
 This creates a large advantage for large tech companies that can afford to develop extensive security processes and practices.

 ## Browser First Applications

-The browser as a runtime offers compatibility across all Operating Systems and allows instant updates.
-There are currently multiple platforms in use {Android, iOS, macOS, Windows, Linux} powered by a variety of hardware. the browser provides a common VM (a better [JRE](https://en.wikipedia.org/wiki/Java_(software_platform))) that allows easy targeting of all platforms in a standardize runtime combining UI with execution.
+The browser as a runtime allows applications to be written once for all platforms.
+The Browser offers compatibility across the complex Operating Systems {Android, iOS, macOS, Windows, Linux} and hardware ecosystem { x64, ARM, RISC-V} reducing development cost.
+The browser acts as a common VM like the [JRE](https://en.wikipedia.org/wiki/Java_(software_platform)

 Most applications can be handled by the browser, and the browser is being further developed to handle other cases as well.

-Browser engines are also becoming consolidated, a successful new engine hasn't been developed and it doesn't make sense to develop a new one.
+Browser engines are also becoming consolidated, it doesn't make business sense to develop a new engine and a successful new engine hasn't been developed since Chromium.

 Browser Engines